-The Company delivered exceptional financial performance against these financial measures as adjusted for purposes of evaluating compensation:
+The Company delivered strong financial performance against these financial measures:

-- Adjusted segment operating income grew 12% on top of 21% growth in fiscal 2014. - Adjusted earnings per share grew 19% on top of 27% growth in the prior year. - Return on invested capital grew 120 basis points to 13.3%. - After-tax free cash flow grew 15% to \$8.7 billion, compared with growth of 1% in fiscal 2014.
+- Segment operating income grew 7% on top of 13% growth in fiscal 2015 and 21% growth in fiscal 2014. - Adjusted EPS grew 11% on top of 19% growth in fiscal 2015 and 27% growth in fiscal 2014. - Return on invested capital grew 60 basis points to 14.0% after growing 130 basis points in fiscal 2015. - After-tax free cash flow grew 16% to \$10.3 billion, compared with growth of 17% in fiscal 2015 and growth of 1% in fiscal 2014.

-The Compensation Committee set financial performance ranges for fiscal 2015 that were well above fiscal 2014 ranges.
-This outstanding performance generated performance factors equal to the maximum of 200% for each of the measures except after-tax free cash flow, which generated a performance factor of 136%.
-The weighted financial performance factor was 186%.
+The Compensation Committee set financial performance ranges for fiscal 2016 that were well above fiscal 2015 ranges This strong performance resulted in performance factors that ranged from 141% to 165% across the four measures.
+The weighted average of the four financial performance factors was 152%.

-Reconciliations of segment operating income and EPS as adjusted for evaluating compensation are set forth in Annex A. Return on investment capital and after tax free cash flow as adjusted for compensation purposes are calculated as set forth on page 30.
+Reconciliations of segment operating income and adjusted EPS are set forth in Annex A. Return on invested capital and after-tax free cash flow are calculated as set forth on page 29.